If you're wondering how to get featured snippets, you're not alone.

 5.2 Frequently Asked Questions

-Another way to trigger the algorithm that searches for potential featured snippets is to include at the end of every article an FAQ section.
+Another way to get featured snippets is to include at the end of every article an FAQ section.

 If you’re not sure what questions and answers to include, just type your main keyword into Google, and scroll down the SERP page until you find the “People Also Ask” section.